danielpodrazka/editor-mcp/README.md

 # Editor MCP

 A Python-based text editor server built with FastMCP that provides tools for file operations.
-This server enables reading, editing, and managing text files through a standardized API.
+This server enables reading, editing, and managing text files through a standardized API with a unique multi-step approach that significantly improves code editing accuracy and reliability for LLMs.

 ## Features